 Hi guys.
 This is commonly a problem in the radio.
 Rather than retype everything I did last night, then lost when the web site went down, I can give you a lot more information if you tell me the radio model number or if it's a cassette-only or cd-only radio.
 Most of the problems are with the cd-only radio.
 It's built by Alpine and has a number of problems that are fixed permanently once repaired.

-In the gray plug, measure the voltage on the two wires at the end away from the keyway.
-The first one is usually pink.
-It must have 12 volts all the time.
-The second one will be red, possibly with a stripe.
-It has 12 volts when the ignition switch is turned on.
-If the display lights up when you turn on the ignition switch, the red wire is okay.
-If the clock keeps the correct time, the pink memory wire is okay.
+First you can check for 12 volts on two wires in the gray plug on the end away from the keyway.
+The first one, usually pink, must have 12 volts all the time.
+The next one, red, and possibly with a stripe, must have 12 volts when the ignition switch is turned on.
+If the display turns on when the ignition switch is turned on, that red wire is okay.
+If the clock always maintains the right time, the pink wire is okay.

-Also be sure the ground strap is bolted to the back of the radio or there is a wire clipped to it.
-There is no other ground wire in the two plugs.
-If that strap or wire is missing, the radio might work by getting grounded through the antenna cable, but that's a very poor ground for the power circuits.
-Typically when the ground is missing, the radio will be totally dead and the back lights won't turn on with the dash lights either.
+Also be sure there is a braided ground strap bolted to the back or a black wire clipped to the back.
+There is no ground wire in either plug.
+The radio can work if it grounds through the antenna cable, but that's a real poor ground for the power circuits.

 If you have the cd-only radio, they lose sound on just the radio.
 The cd player should be okay yet.
 The additional clue is when you press either "Seek" button, the display will advance one digit very slowly, perhaps once per three or four seconds.